Devil Daggers: Gameplay

 Devil Daggers is a shooter video game with gameplay experienced from a first-person perspective.
 The goal of the game is to kill demonic enemies and survive for as long as possible.
 Devil Daggers opens with the player character standing in a shadowy room; in front of them is a floating dagger illuminated by a spotlight.
 Upon retrieving the dagger, the player is transported to a flat, floating platform arena cloaked in darkness.
 In the arena, demonic enemies begin spawning.
 Initially, a series of tentacled, towering creatures spawn and start releasing swarms of flying skulls that pursue the player.
 As time progresses, more exotic creatures that pose a greater threat and exhibit different behaviour begin to appear.
 Each enemy makes a unique and continuous noise, so that the player is able to recognise what type of enemy is approaching them.

 The player kills enemies by firing daggers from their fingers.
 There are two firing options: clicking the left-mouse button fires a shotgun-like blast of daggers with a wide spread, and holding the mouse button down fires a precise, continuous stream of daggers.
 Some enemies have weak spots indicated by red crystals on their bodies.
 Once dead, the red crystals are dropped and can be gathered by the player to obtain attack upgrades, such as increased damage and homing daggers.
 The player dies when coming into physical contact with an enemy or falling off the stage.
 At the top of the screen, a timer displays how long the playthrough has lasted.
 The player's best survival time is published on a global leaderboard.
 Accessed via the leaderboard, replays of playthroughs can be downloaded and watched from either a first-person view or a top-down perspective.

 As enemies accumulate in the arena, the amount of safe space decreases.
 This, alongside the enemies' aggressive behaviour, encourages constant player movement and spatial awareness.
-The player character can move at high speed and jump to perform evasive manoeuvres.
+The player character can move at high speed and jump to perform evasive maneuvers.
 The game employs advanced movement techniques to increase player speed and jump height.
 The player can gain a speed boost by strafing while jumping.
 The shotgun-like blast can supplement the jumping mechanism; the player can be propelled further and perform a double jump by firing downwards while still in the air.